 AHE:How were you treated by your fellow flight members?
 By your MTI team?
 Do you felt like you were treated differently than other members of the flight?

 AVT:As the weeks went by my wingmen and I became very close, there were some times that I was tried due to my sexuality, some members thought because of the category I’ve been placed in that I fall under the same stereotype, you know, “Oh, he is gay so he just gonna be a pushover,” a little punk, but if anyone knows me as they have learned I don’t fall under that stereotype.
 In some ways, I was treated differently but was only disrespected a few times, but that was quickly rectified.
 As far as my MTIs, they didn’t see anything but a civilian that they had to turn into one of the Worlds Greatest Airmen.

 AHE:Did you ever receive any negative attention [beyond joking/teasing] as a result of your sexuality?

 AVT:Not everyone shared the feelings of my flight members or my MTIs and just like any part of life you will have people that you can get along with and then those you just don’t.
-That definitely was the case in some parts of basic, but one must remember basic is a melting pot of different people and cultures and religion; not everyone will like you for you.
-I’ve had conflict with other wingman from different squadrons, just little small quarrels but that too was handled.
+That definitely was the case in some parts of basic, but one must remember basic is a melting pot of different people and cultures and religions; not everyone will like you for you.
+I’ve had conflicts with another wingman from different squadrons, just little small quarrels but that too was handled.

 AHE:Do you feel that your experience at BMT was different than other trainees as a result of your sexuality?
 If so, how so?